Your Career and ... Grief?

 It's exhausting.

-Pausing is a healthy response to grief.
-It's the first step in allowing yourself to heal.
+Pausing is actually a great first step in allowing yourself to heal.

 Rather than slapping a toxically positive, "I'm great!"
 "I'm fine!" on it and grinding it out.